5h4ng/optiMHC/README.md

 **optiMHC** is a rescoring pipeline for immunopeptidomics data.
 It enhances peptide identification by integrating multiple feature generators and machine learning-based rescoring.
 The package is modular, supports extensible feature generation, and provides both command-line and programmatic interfaces.

+## Quick Start

+> TODO

 ## Usage

 ### Using a YAML Configuration File (Recommended)

+Using a YAML configuration file is recommended because it provides a more flexible and user-friendly way to configure the pipeline.

 ```bash
 optimhc pipeline --config /path/to/config.yaml